CLI

 The Linux executable is dynamically linked against glibc and libstdc++, whereas, the Alpine Linux executable is statically linked against musl libc and libstdc++.

 The Java executable works on multiple platforms and has a smaller binary size than the native executables.
-However, it requires a Java 17 (or higher) runtime on the system path, has a noticeable startup delay, and runs complex Pkl code slower than the native executables.
+However, it requires a Java 17 (or higher) runtime on the system path, and has a noticeable startup delay.

 All flavors are built from the same codebase and undergo the same automated testing.
 Except where noted otherwise, the rest of this page discusses the native executables.